Fail-Fast-V0/Voron-Mods/README.md

 * two STLs are available.
 One with typical voron tolerances and a second one with looser tolerances for printers that tend to overextrude a little

 # Voron V0.1 Wide Feet
 Idk about you but my machine will walk right off my table when I'm running speed benchys, so I designed these feet.They are taller and wider than the normal V0.1 feet.
-They measure 50mm top to bottom and have 6mm holes in the corners to allow you to bolt your printer to a table, concrete slab, moving train or whatever your heart desires.
+They measure 50mm top to bottom and have 6mm holes in the corners to allow you to bolt your printer to a table, concrete slab or whatever you can think of.

 <img src="https://github.com/bogeyf14/Voron_Mods/blob/main/V0.1%20Wide%20Feet/v0.1_wide_feet.png"  width="540" height="370">